hashicorp/nomad/website/source/docs/http/client-fs-cat.html.md

 # /v1/client/fs/cat

-The `fs/cat` endpoint is used to read the contents of a file in an allocation directory.
-This API endpoint is hosted by the Nomad client and requests have to be made to the Nomad client where the particular allocation is running.
+The `/fs/cat` endpoint is used to read the contents of a file in an allocation directory.
+This API endpoint is hosted by the Nomad client and requests have to be made to the Nomad client where the particular allocation was placed.

 ## GET